WHAT HAS DIABETES TO DO WITH FEET?

 Diabetes is one of Australia’s greatest health challenges with 1.2 million people currently diagnosed with the disease.
-In the last 12 months alone, another 100,000 Australians developed diabetes, that’s about one every 5 minutes.
+In the last 12 months alone, another 100,000 Australians have developed the condition, that’s about one every 5 minutes.
 It is estimated that there are another 500,000 people who have diabetes but don’t know it yet .

 Diabetic foot complications are one of the most common reasons for people with diabetes to require hospitalisation, usually due to a foot ulcer or infection.
 These foot complications can lead to amputations and diabetes is the leading cause of non-traumatic amputations in Australia .

 Fortunately, many foot complications can be prevented when people have the right information and receive the right care.
 The Australian Government has developed an expert guideline which explains the essential actions needed to prevent diabetic foot complications.
 The National Evidence-Based Guideline recommends-